-Plan Measures

-Remuneration (AVR)

-Annual Variable The AVR component is designed to remunerate Executive Management relative to the company's annual financial performance and non-financial objectives.

-Meeting both the financial and non-financial targets results in a payment of 100% of the AVR amount.
-The AVR payment amount is adjusted pro-rata, with each 1% above or below financial targets resulting in a 2% increase or decrease in payment.
-The maximum payment is 132% of the AVR amount at 20% over achievement.
-Should the financial measures in aggregate be underachieved by more than 10%, no AVR is payable.

-The relative weighting of AVR measures and the target achieved in 2019 is set out below.

-Measures Weighting % of Target Achieved

-Constant currency operating profit 45% 102.9%

-Constant currency revenue 25% 99.2%

-Constant currency pre-tax operating cash flow 10% 102.2%

-Non-financial measures 20% Variable

-Long Term Variable Remuneration (LTVR)

-LTVR components are designed to align Executive Management with shareholder interests over the longer term, and provide a longer term employee retention benefit.

-The LTVR plans available to Executive Management are described below.
+Plan Measures Remuneration The AVR component is designed to remunerate Executive Management relative to the company's annual financial performance and non-financial objectives.
+(AVR) Meeting both the financial and non-financial targ 100% of the AVR amount.
+The AVR payment amo each 1% above or below financial targets resulting in payment.
+The maximum payment is 132% of the achievement.
+Should the financial measures in ag- more than 10%, no AVR is payable. ount is adjusted g in a 2% increa le AVR amount d pro-rata, with ase or decrease at 20% over The relative weighting of AVR measures and the out below. target achieved d in 2019 is set Measures Weighting % of Target Achieved Constant currency operating profit 45% 102.9% Constant currency revenue 25% 99.2% Constant currency pre-tax operating cash flow 10% 102.2% Non-financial measures 20% Variable Long Term Variable Remuneration LTVR components are designed to align Executive Management with shareholder interests over the longer term, and provide a longer term employee retention benefit.
+(LTVR) The LTVR plans available to Executive Management are described below.
 Further information on these and other LTVR plans can be found in the "Long Term Variable Remuneration" section of our website.
 Share Option Plan - Options vest at any time between the third anniversary and the fifth anniversary of the grant date as long as the share price on the NZX has exceeded the escalated price.
 The escalated price is determined by a representative amount representing the company's cost of capital.
 Performance Share Rights Plan - PSRs become exercisable if the company's gross total shareholder return (TSR) exceeds the performance of the Dow Jones US Select Medical Equipment Total Return Index (DJSMDQT) over the same period.

-Employee Share Purchase Plan - Executive Management can choose to participate in this Plan up to the value of \$2,340.
+Employee Share Purchase Plan - Executive Mana participate in this Plan up to the value of \$2,340. a discount of 20% of market price, on terms perm Shares are issu ued at participate in this Plan up to the value of \$2,340.
 Shares are issued at a discount of 20% of market price, on terms permitted by the plans in accordance with sections DC13 and 14 of the New Zealand Income Tax Act 2007, with no interest being charged on the loans.
 The qualifying period between grant and vesting date is 3 years.